Yvie Oddly: Early career

-Oddly started her career as Avon Eve, performing for her first time at the Center in Denver, CO. before moving on to performing at Broadways Bar in a show hosted by Mile High Pinky Pie.
+Yvie Oddly started her career as Avon Eve, performing for her first time at the Center in Denver, CO. before moving on to performing at Broadways Bar in a show hosted by Mile High Pinky Pie.

-Oddly committed to drag after seeing Sharon Needles on the fourth season of RuPaul's Drag Race which aired in 2012, stating that "[Sharon Needles] was spooky.
+Yvie Oddly committed to drag after seeing Sharon Needles on the fourth season of RuPaul's Drag Race which aired in 2012, stating that "[Sharon Needles] was spooky.
 Her makeup was terrible.
 She was more dedicated to art and wit than being a glamorous female impersonator."
-Prior to this, Oddly did not embrace all the opportunities that being a drag artist offered, as she considered herself just a "skinny, black, gay guy."
+Prior to this, Yvie Oddly did not embrace all the opportunities that being a drag artist offered, as she considered herself just a "skinny, black, gay guy."

-Oddly started doing drag during college in 2012 when Venus D'lite from RuPaul's Drag Race hosted a workshop on the college campus for Valentine's Day, stating that she "attempted some drag (or ghost) makeup, put on a super-cheap red wig and dress, and backflipped my way through "Scheiße" by Lady Gaga".
+Yvie Oddly started doing drag during college in 2012 when Venus D'lite from RuPaul's Drag Race hosted a workshop on the college campus for Valentine's Day, stating that she "attempted some drag (or ghost) makeup, put on a super-cheap red wig and dress, and backflipped my way through "Scheiße" by Lady Gaga".
 Her first performances were at Denver's gay bar Tracks.
-The name 'Yvie Oddly' came from her pun to express "being even odder than anybody else"; Oddly soon developed a reputation for having "outrageous and unconventional looks on stage".
-Her ingenuity came from financial necessity as making the "most glamorous or the most expensive" looks was not an option, saying that "I’ve just always liked to work with the materials that I have around me."
-In 2014, Oddly was an extra in the music video for Sharon Needles's "Dressed to Kill."
+The name 'Yvie Oddly' came from her pun to express "being even odder than anybody else"; Yvie Oddly soon developed a reputation for having "outrageous and unconventional looks on stage".
+Her ingenuity came from financial necessity as making the "most glamorous or the most expensive" looks was not an option, saying that "I've just always liked to work with the materials that I have around me."
+In 2014, Yvie Oddly was an extra in the music video for Sharon Needles's "Dressed to Kill."

-Oddly was the winner of the Ultimate Queen of Denver pageant in 2015.
-Later that summer, Oddly became a cast member of Drag Nation; opened for pop star Mya on the Main Stage for PrideFest; and performed in Bohemia's The Prohibition of Lust.
+Yvie Oddly was the winner of the Ultimate Queen of Denver pageant in 2015.
+Later that summer, Yvie Oddly became a cast member of Drag Nation; opened for pop star Mya on the Main Stage for PrideFest; and performed in Bohemia's The Prohibition of Lust.
 She was also in the music video for Adore Delano's "Negative Nancy" in 2017.

-In 2017, Oddly stated that she used drag to confront gender roles.
-In 2018, when asked about her drag aesthetics, Oddly said that she liked to shock and surprise with something the audience had not seen before, including dramatic looks, even employing unconventional and found materials.
+In 2017, Yvie Oddly stated that she used drag to confront gender roles.
+In 2018, when asked about her drag aesthetics, Yvie Oddly said that she liked to shock and surprise with something the audience had not seen before, including dramatic looks, even employing unconventional and found materials.
 In 2019, she described herself as a drag queen who blends "artistry, fashion, performance and concept".
 She draws inspiration from French fashion designer Thierry Mugler, British designer and haute couturier Alexander McQueen, and 'terrorist' drag queen Christeene.

-In 2018, Oddly was both the manager at her Denver home drag bar as well as a drag queen, and was looking to transform her drag into a full-time job.
+In 2018, Yvie Oddly was both the manager at her Denver home drag bar as well as a drag queen, and was looking to transform her drag into a full-time job.
 She felt the time to make a drastic life change was imminent even if her audition tape did not get her onto RuPaul's Drag Race.